 For more information about configuring the networking capability, choose the Administration > Network Locations and the Configure > Remote Users options and use the online help.

 •Graphical user interface (GUI)—This user-friendly, web-based interface permits administration of all voice-mail and auto-attendant functions.

 The GUI is targeted for administrators familiar with web-based applications and who have little or no experience with Cisco IOS command structure.

 •Command-line interface (CLI)—This text-based interface has the same administration and configuration capabilities as the GUI.
 Installation, upgrade, and troubleshooting functions are available only through the CLI commands.
 The administrator accesses this interface through a Telnet session to the router.

 The CLI is targeted for installers, resellers, support personnel, and others familiar with Cisco IOS command structure and routers.
 For them, accessing the system using the CLI may be easier than using the GUI, especially for troubleshooting, scripting, and bulk provisioning of many sites.
-See the Cisco Unity Express 3.0 Voice-Mail and Auto-Attendant CLI Administrator Guide for more information about CLI configuration.
+See the Cisco Unity Express VoiceMail and Auto Attendant CLI Administrator Guide for 3.0 and Later Versions for more information about CLI configuration.

 Differences Between Cisco Unity Express and Cisco Unity

 Cisco Unity Express is not the same application as Cisco Unity, although both of them are in the Cisco family of voice messaging products.
 They differ as follows:

 •Cisco Unity is usually deployed in a central location that can be networked with multiple sites.
 Cisco Unity Express can be deployed in standalone locations that serve the local subscribers.